BreaGG/Attention_Is_All_You_Need_From_Scratch/README.md

 - \( d_k \): The dimensionality of the keys, used to scale the dot product.

 ### **2. Scaled Dot-Product Attention**
-The Scaled Dot-Product Attention takes the query and key matrices and computes the dot product.
+The Scaled Dot-Product Attention takes the query and key matrices and computes their dot product.
 It is then scaled by \( \frac{1}{\sqrt{d_k}} \) to stabilize gradients during backpropagation.

 ### **3. Multi-Head Attention**
 Multi-Head Attention allows the model to focus on multiple parts of the sequence simultaneously.
-Instead of performing one attention operation, we split the input into multiple "heads" and apply attention to each.
+Instead of performing a single attention operation, the input is split into multiple "heads," and attention is applied to each.
 The outputs are concatenated back together:

-\[
+$$
 \text{MultiHead}(Q, K, V) = \text{Concat}(\text{head}_1, \text{head}_2, \dots, \text{head}_h) W^O
-\]
+$$

-Each head is a separate Scaled Dot-Product Attention mechanism.
+Each head is a separate instance of the Scaled Dot-Product Attention mechanism.

 ### **4. Positional Encoding**
-Since Transformers don't have any recurrence or convolution, positional encoding is used to give the model information about the order of tokens in a sequence.
-It is added to the token embeddings.
+Since Transformers do not have any recurrence or convolution, positional encoding is used to provide the model with information about the order of tokens in a sequence.
+This encoding is added to the token embeddings.

-\[
+$$
 PE(pos, 2i) = \sin\left(\frac{pos}{10000^{2i/d_{\text{model}}}}\right)
-\]
+$$
-\[
+$$
 PE(pos, 2i+1) = \cos\left(\frac{pos}{10000^{2i/d_{\text{model}}}}\right)
-\]
+$$

 Where:
-- \( pos \) is the position of the token.
+- \( pos \) is the position of the token in the sequence.
-- \( i \) is the dimension index.
+- \( i \) is the index of the dimension.

 ### **5. Encoder and Decoder**
 The Transformer uses an encoder-decoder architecture.
 Each encoder layer contains: